drtechie/astro-paper/src/pages/about.md

 ## Credits

-This theme is a fork of [satnaing/astro-paper](https://github.com/satnaing/astro-paper)
+- This theme is a fork of [satnaing/astro-paper](https://github.com/satnaing/astro-paper).
+- The quiz component is adapted from [wingkwong/react-quiz-component](https://github.com/wingkwong/react-quiz-component/)